boazbk/crypto/lec_02_computational-security.md

 and more generally that it has $t$ bits of security if it can't be broken using less than $2^t$ operations.
-Given the perfect secrecy definition we saw last time, a natural attempt for defining Computational secrecy would be the following:
+Given the perfect secrecy definition we saw last time, a natural attempt for defining computational secrecy would be the following:

 > # {.definition title="Computational secrecy (first attempt)" #firstcompdef}